asseco-voice/laravel-json-query-builder/README.md

 - `offset` - will return a subset of results starting from a point given.
 This parameter **MUST** be used together with ``limit`` parameter.
 - `count` - will return record count.
-- `soft_deleted` - will include soft deleted models in search results
+- `soft_deleted` - will include soft deleted models in search results.
+- `doesnt_have_relations` - will only return entries that don't have any of the specified relations.

 ### Search